jakobadam/angular-material-nested-tree-with-updates/README.md

 Here's an example of removing / adding nodes to a nested data source.
 It replaces relevant nodes on the path from the root to the changed node.
 And it keeps the expansion state.

 https://angular-material-nested-tree-with-updates.stackblitz.io/

+In addition, the example features a border bottom on each node in the full width of the tree.
+The CSS for this can be tricky to come up with.
+However, it's just a matter of applying relative and absolute positioning.